Scotties

 Scotties is a facial tissue brand originally owned by the Scott Paper Company, created in 1955.

-Kimberly-Clark, owner of the rival Kleenex brand, acquired Scott Paper in 1997.
-For competitive reasons, it was required to resell the Scotties business in the U.S. and sold it to Irving Tissue while maintaining control of the trademark on the Scotties brand.
+Kimberly-Clark, owner of the rival Kleenex brand, acquired Scott Paper in 1995.
+For antitrust reasons Kimberly-Clark was required to divest the Scotties business in the U.S. Kimberly-Clark sold it to Irving Tissue while maintaining control of the Scotties trademark.
 Kruger Inc. separately acquired Scott's Canadian subsidiary, now known as Kruger Products, which sells Scotties tissues there.

-The brand is well known in Canada for its sponsorship of the Scotties Tournament of Hearts, often simply called the Scotties.
+The brand is well known in Canada for its sponsorship of the women's curling championship Scotties Tournament of Hearts, often simply called the Scotties.